hooksie1/natssse/README.md

 ## Handlers

 It's simple to add handlers to a server.
-Here's all you need:
+For pub/sub or requests the only requirement is a `subject` wildcard variable.
+For KV, you need a variable for `bucket` and a wildcard variable for `key`.
+KV also supports passing the JetStream domain as a query parameter named `domain`.

+Here's a very simple example:

 ```
 r := http.NewServeMux()